repositive/metis/README.md

 # Metis
 Metis is the service that annotates datasets with ontology terms using the Zooma application developed by the SPOT team at EBI.
+Metis is also able to retrieve synonyms for an ontology term / ontology ID.

 Metis is named after the ancient Greek Titaness of good counsel, advice, planning, cunning, craftiness, and wisdom [[1](http://greekmythology.wikia.com/wiki/Metis), [2](https://en.wikipedia.org/wiki/Metis_(mythology))].
 It takes a field and term and responds with ontology terms for 'assay'/'technology'/'tissue'/'disease' fields.

 1. [http://greekmythology.wikia.com/wiki/Metis](http://greekmythology.wikia.com/wiki/Metis)